-- Use en dashes for number ranges and minus sign symbols for negative values. - Include the initial zero for decimal fractions less than one (e.g., 0.01, not .01).
+- Figure notes appear at the bottom of the figure and are preceded by Notes:. - Ensure that chart axes are labeled. - Use en dashes for number ranges and minus sign symbols for negative values. - Include the initial zero for decimal fractions less than one (e.g., 0.01, not .01).

-10. Appendices and supporting information
+12. Appendices and supporting information

-Body appendices are numbered Appendix 1, Appendix 2, etc. A single appendix need not be numbered (Appendix).
+Body appendices are numbered Appendix 1, Appendix 2, etc. A single appendix need not be numbered.